yonasBSD/foot/README.md

 [wiki](https://codeberg.org/dnkl/foot/wiki#user-content-jumping-between-prompts)
 for details, and examples for other shells.

-### Piping last command’s output
+### Piping last command's output

-The key binding `pipe-command-output` can pipe the last command’s output to an application of your choice (similar to the other `pipe-*` key bindings):
+The key binding `pipe-command-output` can pipe the last command's output to an application of your choice (similar to the other `pipe-*` key bindings):